 The particular mix of foods that the USSR brought together still stands out in the mix of local restaurants found across Russia.
 The three major cuisines are Caucasian, most often represented by Georgian food, Central Asian, which is most often represented by Uzbek varients, and Ukrainian.
-While many more can be found if you look, these three dominate the local restaurant scenes.
+While many more can be found if you look, these three dominate the local restaurant scenes along with, of course, Russian food.
 Below, former SRAS students detail some of the places that they’ve tried to sample these cuisines.

 Georgian food stands out as some of the best from the former USSR, with unique flavor and texture combinations that, while few have tried before coming abroad, nearly all love.
 For locals, Georgian restaurants are sure-fire wins for a great meal and, as the restaurant scene has developed across the former Soviet space, Georgian is one cuisine that can be found almost everywhere.
 You can brief yourself on subject with this list from our friends at Folkways.
 Then, try the below list of Georgian food places that SRAS students have found to relish in Moscow, Russia.